 For more details, leave your email in a comment below and I’ll gladly send you the pre-print of our paper.

-Graser, A., Schmidt, J., Roth, F., & Brändle, N. (accepted) Untangling Origin-Destination Flows in Geographic Information Systems.
+Graser, A., Schmidt, J., Roth, F., & Brändle, N. (2017 online) Untangling Origin-Destination Flows in Geographic Information Systems.
 Information Visualization – Special Issue on Visual Movement Analytics.

 This post is part of a series.
 Read more about movement data in GIS.